wvbirder/docker-qloudable/Linux200.md

     - "-v" This maps the directory where you downloaded the AlphaOfficeSetup GIT repository to the /dbfiles directory within the container

-- **Type OR cut and paste** (all on one line) the following; substituting your path "**\<YOUR-HOME>**" where you download the AlphaofficeSetup GIT repository.
-For Example: `/YOUR-HOME/AlphaOfficeSetup` might change to this `~/AlphaOfficeSetup`, if you loaded the git repository in your home directory.
+- **Type OR cut and paste** the following.
+If you downloaded the AlphaOfficeSetup GIT files to a directory other than /home/opc/ then ***Substitute*** your directory name.
+For Example: `/home/opc/AlphaOfficeSetup` might change to this `~/AlphaOfficeSetup`, if you loaded the GIT repository in your home directory.

 ```
-docker run -d -it --name orcl -h='oracledb-ao' -p=1521:1521 -p=5600:5600 -v /<YOUR-HOME>/AlphaOfficeSetup:/dbfiles wvbirder/database-enterprise:12.2.0.1-slim
+docker run -d -it --name orcl -h='oracledb-ao' -p=1521:1521 -p=5600:5600 -v /home/opc/AlphaOfficeSetup:/dbfiles wvbirder/database-enterprise:12.2.0.1-slim
 ```

 Example:
-docker `run -d -it --name orcl -h='oracledb-ao' -p=1521:1521 -p=5600:5600 -v /home/holuser/AlphaOfficeSetup:/dbfiles wvbirder/database-enterprise:12.2.0.1-slim`
+docker `run -d -it --name orcl -h='oracledb-ao' -p=1521:1521 -p=5600:5600 -v /home/opc/AlphaOfficeSetup:/dbfiles wvbirder/database-enterprise:12.2.0.1-slim`

 ***If you make a mistake with the volume path to where you downloaded the AlphaOfficeSetup files you can stop and remove the container once it's created and try again using the following commands***